near/docs/docs/faq/faq.md

 }
 ```

-When you call it in the frontend, you're having issues sending data.
+When you call it in the front-end, you're having issues sending data.
 This often shows up like this as an error in the encoder that looks similar to this:

 ```ts
 "ABORT: unexpected string field null : 'YOUR DATA'".
 ```

-In the frontend you can fix this issue when you call contract.
+In the front-end you can fix this issue when you call contract.
 Instead of calling:

 ```javascript
 contract.someMethod("YOUR DATA"); // WRONG WAY TO CALL METHOD!
 ```

-You need to send the **object** with the variable name that's going to be used in the backend, just like when calling a REST API.
+You need to send the **object** with the variable name that's going to be used in the back-end, just like when calling a REST API.

 ```javascript
 // RIGHT WAY TO CALL METHOD!